 How To Play

 The genius of roulette is the addition of the zero and double zero spots on the wheel.
-Players make even-money bets and can instantly double their money…without noticing the House is collecting handsomely.
+Players make even-money bets and instantly double their cash flow…without noticing the House is collecting handsomely.
 This is due to the fact that every now and then the ball finds a green-colored home and not red or black.

-This casino table game has spawned many betting systems by players who are determined to beat its 50/50 nature, with the most popular being the Martingale System, which instructs the player to double the bet after every loss.
-The thinking is that the hefty wagers will eventually pay off and cover all of the losses that have come before.
-However, the increased wagers and those losses can starve the bankroll before the salvation spin ever shows up, so it’s not a recommended strategy to employ.
+Many different systems have been spawned by those who are determined to beat the game’s 50/50 nature, with the most popular being the Martingale System, which instructs the player to double the stake after every loss.
+The rationale is that the hefty wagers will eventually pay off and cover the preceding losses.
+Although, the increased amounts and losses can starve the bankroll before the salvation spin ever shows up, so it’s not a recommended strategy to employ.

-Also, some players track the results of the wheel in search for the “hot numbers” or outcomes that are “due”.
-Such thinking may be comforting and casinos are more than happy to post the recent numbers to help these superstitious players in their quest for a pattern.
-However, the outcome of the current spin is completely independent of everything that has come before it, and the result is the essence of random chance.
+Also, some participants track the results of the wheel in search for the “hot numbers” or outcomes that are “due”.
+Such thinking may be comforting and casinos are more than happy to post the recent numbers to help these superstitious individuals in their quest for a pattern.
+However, the outcome of the current spin is completely independent of everything coming before it, and the conclusion is the essence of random chance.

-Finally, as long as silver balls have been bouncing around roulette wheels, gamblers have accused operators of guiding the balls into preferred sections of the wheel.
-Shady croupiers and unbalanced wheels may have been actors in a colorful gambling past, but today’s wheels are engineering marvels devoid of such shenanigans.
-You can play with confidence both in person and online: they are not a scam and are 100% safe to play.
+Finally, for as long as silver balls have been bouncing around the numbers, customers have accused operators of guiding them into preferred sections and influencing the results.
+Perhaps shady croupiers and unbalanced wheels influenced a colorful gambling past, but today’s are engineering marvels devoid of such shenanigans.
+Play confidently both in person and online: they are not a scam and are 100% safe.

-When roulette came to America it was the double-zero wheels that were packed onto sailing ships, so today the gambling world is split between European Roulette and American Roulette.
-All game play and payouts are the same, with the only difference being the meatier house edge in the American version.
+When the game came to America it was the double-zero wheels packed onto sailing ships, so the betting world remains split between European Roulette and American Roulette.
+All of the action and payouts are the same, with the only difference being the meatier House edge in the American version.

-The citizens of France were not about to let their history in the origins of the game be washed away in anonymity, and as a result there is a variation called French Roulette that is even more player-friendly than the others.
-Any player who makes the “even money” bet (even or odd, red or black, 1-18 or 19-36) will only lose half the original stake should the ball tumble into the dastardly zero pocket.
-Rather than take the stake, the player can leave the bet “imprisoned” for the next spin.
-If that spin results in a win, the full bet is returned.
+The citizens of France were not about to let their history in its origins be washed away in anonymity, and the product was an even more player-friendly variation called French Roulette.
+Anyone who makes the “even money” bet (even or odd, red or black, 1-18 or 19-36) will only lose half the original stake should the ball tumble into the dastardly zero pocket.
+Rather than take the stake, they may leave the chips “imprisoned” for the next spin.
+If it results in a win, the total wager amount is returned.

-Some places will go even further and continue after losing spins with “double imprisonment” and will then collect the full bet.
-Imprisonment can sometimes continue until the wheel delivers a non-zero verdict.
-When imprisonment is used with the double-zero slot it is considered to be “Atlantic City” rules.
-You can draw your own conclusions on how that term originated.
+Some places go further still, continuing after losing spins, coined “double imprisonment” and then collect the full bet.
+Imprisonment sometimes continue until the wheel delivers a non-zero verdict.
+When used with the double-zero slot it is considered to be “Atlantic City” rules.
+People can draw their own conclusions on how the term originated.